DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world2.md

 _Not a topic to discuss with other races._

 Meeting one of the gods that govern the fate.
-Reiren, who belonged to foreign gods, being unable to hear the voice that they heard from the statue.
+Reiren, who belonged to foreign gods, was unable to hear the voice that they heard from the statue.

 Moreover, the content of what they just discussed wasn't something that one would find easily to believe.

 Kai himself was still thinking what to make of it.
-And who was the being that he just talked with.
+And about who was the being that he just talked with.

 "Let's come back.
 Our people is awaiting us."